SophistSolutions/Stroika/Library/Sources/Stroika/Frameworks/WebService/ReadMe.md

 	o	Do in such a way that it can be edited/revfined/re-used: o	EITHER
-			o	two passes - one from WSDL to generate bare bones config (or optionally fill details mapped config) o	Then you can edit the bare bones and copy in what you want (edited) from teh defailts filled config o	Then you can run a second phase to generate actual C++ mappings code - based on earlier config file.
+			o	two passes - one from WSDL to generate bare bones config (or optionally fill details mapped config) o	Then you can edit the bare bones and copy in what you want (edited) from the defailts filled config o	Then you can run a second phase to generate actual C++ mappings code - based on earlier config file.

 			Idea is you quickly get basic mapping (like with gsoap).
 But you can reconfigure just the pieces you want